All Episodes

 and they're writing the exoneration in early May of 2016, and then don't interview her until July 2nd of 2016, and then exonerate her with what you've been preparing on July 5th of 2016.

-And then the lead guy in that case that did the interview of Hillary, well, he's also the guy that took on the beginnings of the quote, Trump Russia collusion case.
+There's a problem, and then the lead guy in that case that did the interview of Hillary, well, he's also the guy that took on the beginnings of the quote Trump-Russia collusion case.

 There's no ambiguity at all.

-We know that it is the clearest case for obstruction of justice ever in history with the whole email server scandal, which, by the way, Lindsey Graham says, Oh, you guys in the house, you want to do investigations, you're not gonna be passing bills.
+We know that it is the clearest case for obstruction of justice ever in history with the whole email server scandal, which, by the way, Lindsey Graham says, Oh, you guys in the house, you want to do investigations, you're not going to be passing bills.

-Fine, we're gonna go right back and we're gonna start from the beginning and do what should have been done right.
+Fine, we're going to go right back and we're going to start from the beginning and do what should have been done right.

 Hillary Clinton never should have gotten the nomination in 2016.

-And then the whole story, if we're gonna talk about Russia and Donald Trump, and it looks like that is now coming to an end.
+And then the whole story, we're going to talk about Russian Donald Trump, and it looks like that is now coming to an end.

 How do you not talk about a phony Clinton bought and paid for dossier?

-Because it's about equal justice under the law, equal applications of our of our laws.
+You talk about Hillary because it's about equal justice under the law, equal applications of our laws.

 It's about do we have a two-tier justice system under the law?